rjpcasalino/blog_bt/src/posts/2021-08-19-Netbooting-OpenBSD.md

 (you'd find this in <samp>/etc/examples/dhcpd.conf</samp>).

+It's worth mentioning that  DHCP leases can be assigned almost any length from zero seconds to infinity.
+7200 seconds equals two hours.
+Other common values one could use: 86400 (one day), 604800 (one week) and 2592000 (30 days).

 It'll behoove you to have a look over [RFC 2132](https://datatracker.ietf.org/doc/html/rfc2132).
-I say that with a grain of salt.
-Does anyone recall what that expression means again?
-Anyway, you've always known you'd one day find yourself wading through RFCs.
+You've always known you'd one day find yourself wading through RFCs.
 It was only a matter of time.
 Endless reams of paper saved but just festooned to the screen instead.

 ![Littel Nemo in Slumberland 2](https://upload.wikimedia.org/wikipedia/commons/a/a6/Little_Nemo_1906-07-08.jpg)